Spectrum Opportunities for the Wireless Future: From Direct-to-Device Satellite Applications to 6G Cellular: Future Frequency Bands and Coexistence Consideration Above 100 GHz

-European and Asian institutions are also contributing significantly.
-For example, Chalmers University and Ericsson in Sweden conducted W-band measurements (92--114 GHz) over a 1.5 km outdoor link~\cite{horberg2022wband}, while Shanghai Jiao Tong University in China reported channel behavior in highly directional environments such as L-shaped intersections using bands centered around 300 and 360 GHz~\cite{wang2025300}.
+Moving on to the middle to high end of the THz spectrum (around 200--725 GHz), Collaborative efforts also explore novel scenarios such as chip-to-chip links at 300 GHz (Georgia Institute of Technology)~\cite{zajic2023future}, jamming and security at 197.5 GHz (Brown and Rice)~\cite{shrestha2022jamming}, and weather-affected propagation, including snowfall, at 140 and 270 GHz (Brown and Beijing Institute of Technology)~\cite{liu2024impact}.
+Researchers from Shanghai Jiao Tong University in China reported channel behavior in highly directional environments such as L-shaped intersections using bands centered around 300 and 360 GHz~\cite{wang2025300}.
 Notably, the French National Centre for Scientific Research (CNRS), Lille University, and Osaka University extended measurements into the upper THz spectrum, demonstrating a photonics-enabled link operating from 500--724 GHz with a bandwidth of 250 GHz, achieving throughput of 1.04 Tbps~\cite{ducournau2023photonics}.

 Such a wide range of frequency bands and experimental scenarios being studied thus far reflects both the rising interest and deployment challenges of THz bands.
+Recent analytical studies above 100 GHz in satellite networks also show promising results in gradually bridging the gap between theory and reality~\cite{torrens2024modeling, aliaga2022joint,aliaga2023cross, aliaga2023enhancing,aliaga2024analysis, alqaraghuli2023road, alqaraghuli2021performance}.
 Standardization efforts (such as IEEE 802.15.3d~\cite{802153d}) are still taking shape to identify feasible spectrum bands, develop accurate THz channel models, novel waveforms, and other physical-layer solutions.
 Based on the current spectrum allocation regulated by the ITU, several promising frequency bands that may satisfy both throughput and coexistence demands above 100 GHz are discussed below.